reincloude/Python-Flask-Deployment/README.md

 5) Go inside the location of the application files.
 6) Install the dependencies in the requirements.txt using following command:
   // # pip3 install -r requirements.txt --break-system-packages
+Note: If you get blinker package error. then run the following command:
+ # sudo apt remove python3-blinker
+ # pip3 install --force-reinstall blinker flask --break-system-packages
+Again execute the requirements.txt
-7) Run the application usimg the command :-> # python3 app.py
+8) Run the application usimg the command :-> # python3 app.py
-8) Now, use the EC2 instance public ip (x.x.x.x:8080) or the public ipv4 dns (dns:8080) to browse the application using browser.
+9) Now, use the EC2 instance public ip (x.x.x.x:8080) or the public ipv4 dns (dns:8080) to browse the application using browser.

 Setting Up a Virtualized Environment Using Docker:-